La Niña brings different impacts across the U.S. What you see depends on where you live.

 Remember though, even with an increase in activity, this does not mean every cyclone will make landfall.
 Always be prepared and not scared.

 During La Niña, the Pacific jet stream will extend far north near Alaska and pass through the center of the country.
 This causes different patterns of weather for the end of fall and winter.

-Alaska and the Pacific Northwest: The weather is generally cooler with above-average rainfall.
+Alaska and the Pacific Northwest: The weather is generally cooler with above-average wet weather.

 California to Carolinas: For the southern half of the U.S., we can expect warmer and drier-than-average weather.

-Ohio and Upper Mississippi River Valley: Expect above-average rainfall.
+Ohio and Upper Mississippi River Valley: Expect above-average wet weather.